Confidentiality when dealing with the customer: disclosure to agents, representatives and third parties: protecting deceased customers: general

 Any agent’s authorisation that was signed by the deceased before they died ceases to be valid upon the date of death.
 This means no information may be given to a formally appointed agent unless and except where agreed by the personal representative.
 For more information about dealing with requests from agents please see IDG30410.

 Dealing with the deceased’s personal representative

 As a general rule, HMRC does not ask customers to send HMRC documentary evidence such as a copy of the will or letters of probate.
-It can however be useful to check whether we hold these documents are held because they will show whether the person you are dealing with can be treated as the personal representative
+It can however be useful to check whether we hold these documents because they will show whether the person you are dealing with can be treated as the personal representative.

 You should not however expect all customers to be able to supply proof that they have been appointed as personal representative as in many cases the deceased will not have left a will (that is, they will have died intestate).
 Furthermore as probate may not have been settled at the point at which the personal representative contacts HMRC, it is possible that letters of probate have not been validated or even not held.